 - Should journal content be publicly shared?
 If so, how?

 In addition to the questions above, you may want to consider the following questions specific to journaling during the coronavirus pandemic:

 - Should your students keep a physical or a digital journal?
 How will the format of their journals affect how they share them with you if you wish to see their writing?

 - How can your students use their journals to document “history in-the-making” of the coronavirus pandemic for future generations?
 (See activity 3 for more guidance.)

 Tip 2: Encourage Creativity in Student Journals

 Professor and author John Spencer writes, “A journal is like a playground for the mind.
 It’s a messy sandbox where you get to make and explore.”1 Students can express themselves in their journals through a combination of art, narrative, and poetry.
 Read the following resources for guidance on how to encourage students to use their journals in creative ways:

 Tip 3: Write Alongside Your Students

-Read her article Do You Write with Your Students? and then develop a plan for how you can share your writing with your students.
+Read Alber's article Do You Write with Your Students? and then develop a plan for how you can share your writing with your students.

 Tip 4: Help Your Students Understand the Significance of Journaling During the Coronavirus Pandemic